TOTA Award Categories

 OTA/OT Collaboration Award

-Awarded to an OTA and an OT who have worked together in a collaborative effort to make significant contributions to the profession of occupational therapy.
-These areas include research, practice and education, as well as presentations and publications.
+Awarded to an OT and an OTA who have worked together in a collaborative effort to make significant contributions to the profession of occupational therapy.
+These areas include research, practice, and education, as well as presentations and publications.
 Both of the nominees must be an active member of TOTA.
 A written statement should describe their achievements together.

 Interdisciplinary Team Award

-This award is given to recognize a faculty member in an occupational therapy program who has made outstanding contributions to academic education in the following areas: a) exhibits innovative teaching skills and serves as a role model; b) makes substantial contributions to the profession in the forms of presentation, publication and research; c) provides community service through membership on state or local OT boards, chairs committees or is an officer of a community organization.
-The nominee demonstrates professional responsibility by membership and participation in professional organizations.
+This award is given to recognize a faculty member in an occupational therapy program, either occupational therapy and/or occupational therapy assistant program, who has made outstanding contributions to academic education in the following areas: a) innovative teaching skills to advance teaching and learning and serve as a role model; b) substantial contributions to the profession in the form of presentations, publications, and research; c) engagement in community service through membership and leadership on state or local OT boards and community organizations as relevant.
+The nominee also needs to demonstrate professional responsibility by maintaining TOTA membership (participation in additional professional organizations will also be considered).

 Horizon Award